NexMaker-Fab/2023zjudem-Team-Gladiators/docs/AC/step/page.md

-# A. Steps
+# How To Develop the website

-  ## Step 1: The tools we need to develop our website using GitHub
+ ## A: Installing necessary Tools
- We installed all the tools we need to build web pages
+ We installed all the following tools to build the website

 - [Git](https://git-scm.com); It serves as a control system for tracking changes to the code base, collaborating, managing project versions, which allows us to clone, commit, and push changes to GitHub。
 - [Github](https://about.gitlab.com/);This is where our web page is hosted.